COVID-19 - IMPORTANT INFORMATION

-If you're organising a temporary event and want to serve or sell alcohol, provide late night refreshment, or put on regulated entertainment, you'll need to complete a Temporary Event Notice (TEN).
+If you're organising a temporary event and want to serve or sell alcohol, provide late night refreshment, or put on regulated entertainment, you'll need to submit a Temporary Event Notice (TEN).

 A Temporary Event Notice is a form that you provide to the local Council, the Police and Environmental Health Authorities letting them know about the planned event.